laurensdewaele/laurens.codes/content_draft/blog.md

 Pros:

-  * Dont have to write any tags.
-Is this really that big of an issue though?
-I know html.
+  * I, as a frontend developer, will not have to concern myself with cumbersome html tags 😀.
   * Euh...
 Ah right, I can just write stuff down on any device.
-Well?
-Not really.
+Well, not really.

 Cons:

   * Have to write scripts to convert the .md files to .html.
-  * Conversion can do things that I did not intend.
+  * Conversion can do things that I did not intend to.
 I do not know the inner workings of the program that does it.
   * I had to learn a syntax I was not 100% familiar with.
 I opened the [cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) constantly.
 How much traffic would this repo get? 🤔😃

 Looks like I made the wrong choice.